Banaras Hindu University: History

 BHU was finally established in 1916, the first university in India that was the result of people's efforts.
 The foundation for the main campus of the university was laid by Lord Hardinge, the then Viceroy of India, on Vasant Panchami 4 February 1916.
 To promote the university's expansion, Malviya invited eminent guest speakers such as Mahatma Gandhi, Jagadish Chandra Bose, C. V. Raman, Prafulla Chandra Ray, Sam Higginbottom, Patrick Geddes, and Besant to deliver a series of what are now called The University Extension Lectures between 5–8 February 1916.
 Gandhi's lecture on the occasion was his first public address in India.

-Sunder Lal was appointed the first Vice-Chancellor, and the university began its academic session the same month with classes initially held at the Central Hindu School in the Kamachha area, while the campus was being built on over 1300 acres of land donated by the Kashi Naresh on the outskirts of the city.
-The Nizam of Hyderabad and Berar, Mir Osman Ali Khan, also made a donation for the university.
+Sunder Lal was appointed the first vice-chancellor, and the university began its academic session the same month with classes initially held at the Central Hindu School in the Kamachha area, while the campus was being built on over 1300 acres of land donated by the Kashi Naresh on the outskirts of the city.
+The Nizam of Hyderabad and Berar, Mir Osman Ali Khan, also made a donation to the university.

 The university's anthem, called Kulgeet, was composed by university professor and eminent scientist Shanti Swarup Bhatnagar.